Hexx Kitchen & Bar

 Almost as good as the restaurant it replaced… almost.

-Hexx has not only taken over the space at Paris Las Vegas once occupied by the Sugar Factory restaurant and sweet shop but it has also taken over its basic concept: a wide variety of good food, served 24 hours a day, with a healthy dose of sugar thrown in to keep you motivated.
-While it may not be as perfectly sweet as its forbearer, it is still an excellent place to grab a bite to eat, people watch, and zone out on chocolate overload.
+Hexx has not only taken over the space at Paris Las Vegas once occupied by the Sugar Factory restaurant and sweet shop but it has also taken over its basic concept: a wide variety of good food, served most of the day, with a healthy dose of sugar thrown in to keep you motivated.
+While it may not be as perfectly sweet as its forebearer, it is still an excellent place to grab a bite to eat, people watch, and zone out on chocolate overload.